The Climate Emergency Declaration

 What does our pledge mean?

 Suffolk County Council aims to be a carbon neutral authority by 2030.
-Through practical action it aims to save money, generate income and reduce carbon emissions.
+Through practical action it aims to save money, generate income and reduce carbon emissions to net zero for its own operations and services

 Why is it important to reduce carbon emissions?